 Documenting affects many key areas of your work.
-Here’s a short list of ways documentation affects your arts related activities: grant applications and awards, marketing materials like business cards and postcards, acceptance into exhibitions, galleries and other art opportunities, images in catalogs and magazines, website design and display, art print production, creation of merchandise, and so much more.
+Here’s a shortlist of ways documentation affects your arts-related activities: grant applications and awards, marketing materials like business cards and postcards, acceptance into exhibitions, galleries and other art opportunities, images in catalogs and magazines, website design and display, art print production, creation of merchandise, and so much more.

-Good documentation is key to being successful with various business and opportunity related arts activities.
+Good documentation is key to being successful with various business and opportunity-related arts activities.
 You have the choice to do it yourself or hire someone to help you.

 There is a large learning curve for documenting your work if you are not familiar with this process.
-You need to understand placement, lighting, lighting equipment and techniques, cameras equipment and techniques, and post-production software use.
+You need to understand placement, lighting, lighting equipment and techniques, camera equipment and techniques, and post-production software use.
 This may seem like a lot but there are plenty of artists who make their work and successfully document it.